Small Business Funding

 How does a convenience store qualify for funding?

-Credit is a factor but not the whole story for cash-flow lenders.
+Credit is a factor but not the whole story for cash-flow funders.
 If your score has dings, you still have real options - see funding with bad credit.
 Getting your documents ready up front (bank statements, ID, voided check) speeds approval.
-The Broker Shop is a broker, not a lender, so it matches you to the lenders whose guidelines you meet.
+The Broker Shop is a broker, not a funder, so it matches you to the funders whose guidelines you meet.

 How does matching through a broker work?

-The Broker Shop is a funding broker, not a lender.
-You fill out one short application, and rather than chasing lenders one at a time, you get matched to the ones whose guidelines your convenience store actually meets.
-Lenders compete for your business, and you compare the strongest offers side by side.
+The Broker Shop is a funding broker, not a funder.
+You fill out one short application, and rather than chasing funders one at a time, you get matched to the ones whose guidelines your convenience store actually meets.
+Funders compete for your business, and you compare the strongest offers side by side.

 It's free to you as the applicant, and checking your options won't affect your credit score.
 To understand the model first, read how a business funding broker works, then browse the full range of small business funding options before you apply.